tc39/proposal-temporal/docs/date.md

 date.day    // => 24
 ```

+### date.**calendar** : Temporal.Calendar

+The `calendar` read-only property gives the calendar that the `year`, `month`, and `day` properties are interpreted in.

 ### date.**dayOfWeek** : number

 The `dayOfWeek` read-only property gives the weekday number that the date falls on.
-The weekday number is defined as in the ISO 8601 standard: a value between 1 and 7, inclusive, with Monday being 1, and Sunday 7.
+For the ISO 8601 calendar, the weekday number is defined as in the ISO 8601 standard: a value between 1 and 7, inclusive, with Monday being 1, and Sunday 7.
 For an overview, see [ISO 8601 on Wikipedia](https://en.wikipedia.org/wiki/ISO_8601#Week_dates).

 Usage example: